nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 834
 00:50:38,425 --> 00:50:43,643
-[SPEAKER_06]: always that user go between they're the ones that like helping build out what the iterations are what
+[SPEAKER_06]: always that user go between they're the ones that like helping build out what the iterations are what releases

 835
 00:50:43,623 --> 00:50:46,731